zio/zio-dynamodb/README.md

 ### Cats Effect Interop

-To use the new Cats Effect 3 interop module, we need to also add the following lines to our `build.sbt` file:
+To use the new Cats Effect 3 interop module, we need to also add the following line to our `build.sbt` file:

 ```scala
 libraryDependencies ++= Seq(